 5. day Weimar - Stadtroda 42 km

 After a lot of cultural highlights, the landscape will be in the centre of attention from now on.
-First thing in the morning you will get on your bikes to join the Ilm on its idyllic bike trail out of Weimar.
+In the morning you will get on your bikes to join the Ilm on its idyllic bike trail out of Weimar.
 A slight slope leads up to Großschwabhausen, from where you will continue comfortably downhill on magnificent forest tracks to the university town of Jena.
 The Zeiss-planetarium, the Optic museum and the Schott Glas museum have given special distinction to the town, scene of European history during the battle of Jena and Auerstedt in 1806.
 Easily, you will cycle along the restored Saale-bike trail.
-The bike trails leading through the narrow valley of the Roda are bordered by red rock faces and have only been constructed lately.
+The bike trails leading through the narrow valley of the Roda are bordered by red rock faces.
 They lead you all the way to the cosy town of Stadtroda.